zhangdanqiu/friendly-eureka/README.md

-# Sticky REST API Server
+# Contact REST API Server

 Follow below steps in order to start the application.